suraj2147/HOMEPAGE/README.md

 # HOMEPAGE
-i have createdn netflix hompage with using css and html
+i have created netflix homepage with using css and html